 Behind all of our innovations are talented people around the world who bring them to life.
 We believe that attracting, engaging, and retaining top talent is crucial to our continued success.
-We have 902 passionate, accountable, collaborative, employees who are "All In" on our mission to optimize advertising outcomes for global brands.
-598 of our employees are based in New York, London, and Tel Aviv, and approximately 40% are located outside of the Americas.
-We also incorporate contracted resources when necessary or advisable to expand the reach of our full-time workforce.
+We have 1,101 passionate, accountable, collaborative, employees who are "All In" on our mission to optimize advertising outcomes for global brands.
+657 of our employees are based in New York, London, and Tel Aviv, and approximately 41% are located outside of the Americas.
+We also incorporate contracted resources to expand the reach of our full-time workforce.